 Beacon Hill’s Food Forest

-One of the features that make Beacon Hill so special is its Food Forest, a 7-acre community permaculture project that includes a berry patch, nut grove, edible arboretum, community garden, gathering plaza, and kid’s area.
-The Food Forest has received a great deal of national attention for setting such a good example of sustainable, community agriculture and it’s a great point of pride for the Beacon Hill neighborhood.
+One of the features that make Beacon Hill so special is its Food Forest.
+This 7-acre community permaculture project includes a berry patch, nut grove, edible arboretum, community garden, gathering plaza, and kid’s area.
+The Food Forest has received a great deal of national attention for setting such a good example of sustainable, community agriculture.
+It’s also a great point of pride for the Beacon Hill neighborhood.
 If you choose to live here, you’ll likely spend many hours enjoying the Food Forest (and its edibles!) yourself!

 Food and Drink in Beacon Hill

-If you’re interested in making a home in Beacon Hill, this time of year is truly the best for looking around.
+This time of year is truly the best for looking around if you’re looking to make a home in Beacon Hill.
 Grab a beer at the new Perihelion Brewery, and dinner at the cherished wood-fire pizzeria Bar del Corso.
 Talk to some neighbors, stroll through the food forest, and enjoy your easy light-rail ride home!

 *Featured image by Joe Mabel via Wikimedia